Portland spy ring: Houghton and Gee

 Houghton and Gee were allowed to write to each other in prison—an act ordinarily not allowed—as MI5 wished to see if there were any indiscretions in their correspondence.
 Houghton spent a few months at Wormwood Scrubs before being transferred to Winchester.
 Gee spent much of her time in HM Prison Styal, an open prison in Cheshire.

 Although Houghton and Gee received the shortest prison sentences of any of the Portland spy ring, they spent the longest time incarcerated; they were released on the same day in May 1970.
 Gee moved back to her old house on Portland; Houghton to a flat on the outskirts of Poole, Dorset.
 The two began seeing each other again, although they had to avoid the press constantly.
 They married in April 1971.

 Houghton wrote Operation Portland in 1972; Barnes notes numerous inaccuracies in the book and described it as a "tiresome volume ... a book-length whine of complaint about the alleged incompetence of the Security Service, the unfairness of his trial and his harsh treatment in prison".
 Gee died in 1984; Houghton in 1985.

 Legacy

-In addition to news and historical coverage, the Portland Spy Ring and its aftermath has been described in books, including histories of what happened, personal memoirs from those involved and on stage and screen.
+In addition to news and historical coverage, the Portland Spy Ring and its aftermath have been described in books, including histories of what happened, personal memoirs from those involved and on stage and screen.

-In 2019 many of the papers relating to the Portland spy ring were released by The National Archives; a large number of files had previously been released in November 2017.
+In 2019 many of the papers relating to the Portland spy ring were released by The National Archives; many files had previously been released in November 2017.
 The papers contained a comment from the former director general of MI5, Martin Furnival Jones, highlighting the correspondence from Houghton's ex-wife: